Pityriasis rosea may be caused by a viral infection.

 Symptoms of Pityriasis Rosea

-Pityriasis rosea causes a rose-colored or tan-colored patch of skin about 1 to 4 inches (2 to 10 centimeters) in diameter that doctors call a herald or mother patch.
-The rose or tan color is not as obvious in people with darker skin.
-This round or oval area usually develops on the torso.
-Sometimes the patch appears without any previous symptoms, but some people have a vague feeling of illness, loss of appetite, fever, headache, and sometimes joint pain a few days before the patch appears.
+Pityriasis rosea at first causes a single rose-colored or tan-colored round patch of skin about 1 to 4 inches (2 to 10 centimeters) in diameter.
+Doctors call this first patch a herald or mother patch.
+This patch usually develops on the torso.

 Diagnosis of Pityriasis Rosea